 The International Fellows Program (IFP) is open to any student pursuing a graduate or PhD program at Columbia University.
-All candidates are asked to submit a résumé or CV, a transcript, and a statement of interest (no longer than 300 words) for consideration, in addition to a letter of recommendation.
+All candidates are asked to submit a résumé or CV, transcripts, and a statement of interest (no longer than 300 words) for consideration, in addition to a letter of recommendation.

 For students applying to SIPA:

 Students may submit an IFP statement of interest as part of their application for admission to SIPA.
-The résumé and transcript(s) submitted to the Office of Admissions will be used in consideration for the International Fellows Program.
+The résumé, transcript(s), and letters of recommendation submitted to the Office of Admissions will be used in consideration for the International Fellows Program.
 The application for the Fall 2022 semester is due along with your SIPA Fall application.

-Please submit an application online available at the link below.
-The deadline for the Fall 2019 semester will be in April 2019.
+Please submit an application online available at the link on this page.
+The deadline for the Fall 2022 semester is May 2, 2021.